kyverno/KDP/proposals/mutation-support-cli.md

 ## Overview

-Kyverno webhook controller runs as an admission controller in Kubernetes, and it mutates resources upon admission review.
-Such mutation is performed based on resources operations (CREATE/UPDATE/DELETE) via webhook.
-This feature currently is included in the webhook controller only, the CLI has the current behavior:
+The Kyverno webhook controller runs as an admission controller in Kubernetes, mutating existing resources upon admission review.
+Such mutation is performed based on resource operations (CREATE/UPDATE/DELETE) via the webhook.
+This feature is currently available only in the webhook controller.
+The CLI has the following current behavior:

 ### Online Operation
-an operation performed on a live kubernetes cluster and has the `--cluster` flag passed
+An operation performed on a live Kubernetes cluster with the `--cluster` flag passed.

 **Behavior**: No mutation occurs on the target resources fetched from the cluster.
-The output is just how many resources passed or failed as typical in the output of the cli.
+The output simply shows how many resources passed or failed, as typically seen in the CLI output:

 `pass: 5, fail: 0, warn: 0, error: 0, skip: 0`

-**Technical Explanation**: The CLI succeeds in fetching the correct resources and applies the mutation properly. but what gets returned to the report generator is still the original resource
+**Technical Explanation**: The CLI successfully fetches the correct resources and applies the mutation properly.
+However, what gets returned to the report generator is still the original resource.

 `pkg/engine/mutation.go`: